 2012 Dec.
 27: A successful launch of RS-18 missile from Baikonur.

 Known specification of the UR-100 family of missiles:

 UR-100 development team:

 This page is maintained by Anatoly Zak; last update: June 27, 2013

 All rights reserved

-The launch of the UR-100NU missile in Baikonur.
+Launches of UR-100NU missiles from Baikonur.
 Credit: NPO Mash

 The UR-100N missile is loaded into the silo.
 Credit: NPO Mash